muratk3n/thirdwave/en/2015/04/god-religion.md

 their ancestors.

 Religion is nothing but a few smart people saying "dont worship some bones you dumb fuck".
-All the rest is add-ons.
 Fasting replicates the day of a hunter-gatherer.
-He wakes up, hunts, feasts at the end of the day.
+He wakes up, hunts, feasts at the end of the day (or not).
 Notice how alert you get when you are hungry.
 Your eye sight gets better.
 You hear clearer.
 It is good to connect with that part of us because evolution is slow and we still carry hunter-gatherer instincts.

 Some say "the West invented no religion, the Middle East invented no